 That diagnosis changed my life, as it can change any person’s life, as a person with ALS usually dies within 2-3 years after diagnosis.
 When I was diagnosed, I was 28, had a 6 months old daughter, and so much to leave behind.
 At that point I stopped doing everything I have been doing and gave my whole attention to find out how I could treat this normally untreatable condition.
 Shortly after I found about the Deanne Protocol, sticked to it for two years.
 Unfortunately, my progression continued with the protocol, although I followed it to the point.
 I tried all sorts of other protocols, chelations, supplements and vitamins besides the Deanne protocol, which weren’t helping either.
 Actually my medical report from MGH ALS clinic attached at the bottom of this page has a good summary about the treatments I have tried so far.

-After reading the posts at myalsremissionstory.blogspot.com and nequals2.com and reading many publications showing the major role of inflammation on ALS progression, I used Dexamethasone for two months in the summer of 2014.
+After reading the posts at myalsremissionstory.blogspot.com and reading many publications showing the major role of inflammation on ALS progression, I used Dexamethasone for two months in the summer of 2014.
 My spasticity was significantly reduced, which had been my most prominent symptom.
 I could move my muscles much easier, climb up/down stairs faster.
 Life was much easier when compared to the previous months.
 I could also talk without any difficulty, which i have noticed in the first few days of my Dexamethasone usage.
 I was getting 4 mg Dexamethasone.
 After I started tapering the dosage to find a safer therapeutic dose, I felt that my ALS symptoms started to return again.
 Most notably, spasticity, hyperreflexia, fasicculations, hypertonia returned back shortly.
 After returning to the start dose, my symptoms were significantly reduced again.
 I find it very awkward that, although inflammation plays such a major role in ALS, supported by many scientific publications, there is no any recent study that test corticosteroids for ALS (at least I couldn’t find any).
 The only study I could find was from 60s, which tested corticosteroids in a very small group for other neurodegenerative conditions including ALS, and the study had mixed results.

 If you try corticosteroids, you should see the improvements in the first week, if you don’t then they will probably not going to work.
 Surprisingly, it worked for most of the people I know who tried it so far.
 My neurologist went along with my request, but then he wanted me stop using them as he worried about the side effects, then I got worse, then I started again and felt much better.
 If you try corticosteroids for your condition, you should do it under the medical supervision of your healthcare provider, not your neurologist, as they are mostly prejudiced to try corticosteroids for ALS.